-Dogs on your lap or in the front seat unrestrained, or jumping around in the back seat and hanging out of windows could be an issue, and police can fine you according to the News Orvis article highlighting Massachusetts law.
+Dogs on your lap or in the front seat unrestrained, jumping around in the back seat, or hanging out of windows could be an issue, and police can fine you, according to the News Orvis article.

-Meanwhile, the article also says pets riding outside of the vehicle, in the bed of a truck, for instance, must be in a crate or cage that is properly secured to the truck.
+Meanwhile, the article also says that pets riding outside of the vehicle in the bed of a truck, for instance, must be in a crate or cage that is properly secured to the truck.

 Additionally, if the police feel that your dog is being treated or traveling in a cruel and inhumane way, you can face fines if they appear in danger according to the News Orvis.
 This includes convertibles, as your pet could easily jump out if they aren't in a seatbelt.

-Just like Massachusetts, if your pup isn't restrained inside your vehicle while you're driving, law enforcement officials technically can fine you with current distracted driving laws, and that includes any pups riding on your lap News Orvis says.
+Just like in Massachusetts, if your pup isn't restrained inside your vehicle while you're driving, law enforcement officials technically can fine you with current distracted driving laws, and that includes any pups riding on your lap, News Orvis says.

-Also, if you drive a convertible, News Orvis sites law that says your dog must be in a pet seatbelt.
-If your doggie rides in the bed of a pickup truck, your pet must be in a crate or cage that is properly secured to the truck.
+Also, if you drive a convertible, News Orvis cites a law that says your dog must be in a pet seatbelt.
+If your doggie rides in the bed of a pickup truck, it must be in a crate or cage that is properly secured to the truck.

 All dogs must be in a crate or restrained with a harness or dog seat belt designed for use in a vehicle, according to News Orvis, but that's it on the books for now.